10K Race Course

 The Cap10K is happy to continue a new tradition at this year’s start line for families participating with a baby jogger, The Family Baby Jogger Starting Area.
 This is a family friendly staging area for baby joggers with a few great perks.
 Families are invited to take advantage of free reserved parking at the Austin American-Statesman, conveniently located at the start line (parking pass required, first-come first-served, limited quantity).
-Once you’ve parked, join us at the baby jogger staging area near Corral C for family only restrooms, diaper changing tent, complimentary juice, and free pinwheels for kids.
+Once you’ve parked, join us at the baby jogger staging area near Corral D for family only restrooms, diaper changing tent, complimentary juice, and free pinwheels for kids.

 Four Aid Stations are located along the course approximately one-and-half miles apart.
-Each Aid Station is supplied with water and minor first aid supplies like band aids and ice packs.
+Each Aid Station is supplied with water, restrooms and minor first aid supplies like band aids and ice packs.
 Each Aid Station is in direct communications with the race’s Medical Support Team by radio.
 Runner Transport* vehicles are available upon request and can be summoned by Aid Station Captains.

 Each Aid Station is approximately half a city blocks in length; participants are advised to continue moving through the Aid Station if the first tables are too crowded to conveniently obtain fluids.